 Types of death that Term Insurance Plan covers and do not cover

-Securing loved ones is indeed everyone’s primary concern; thus, we all focus on preparing a balanced financial plan keeping in mind the present and future spends as well as expenses.
+The most common concern for every individual is securing their loved ones.
+That is why having a balanced financial plan keeping in mind the present and future spends as well as expenses are necessary.
 Term Life Insurance is pure protection that provides financial security to policyholder’s family in case of his or her sudden demise.
-This is the primary reason why majority of people invest in term life insurance.
+This is the primary reason why the majority of people invest in term life insurance.

 But do you know that the insurance providers have classified untimely deaths into different categories, based on which they determine what to cover and not cover?
 Followed by which the insurance providers accept or reject the death benefit amount.
 To understand this aspect in a better way, let us know about the different types of deaths covered and not covered under term life insurance.

 Natural death: Natural death refers to the death due to health-related problems.
 And this kind of death is secured by term insurance plans.
 In case the policyholder gets diagnosed with any ailment or disease and eventually succumbs, then the nominee(s) of the policy is eligible to receive the insurance payout.

 Accidental death: If an individual dies due to an accident, then it is covered under a term insurance plan.
 Such as in case the policyholder met with an accident and succumbed because of the injuries caused due to the accident, then the insurance providers will pass the death benefit to the dependents of insured.
 However, if the policyholder found to be under the influence of alcohol or drugs or associated with any crime or getting away after breaching the law, leading to his or her accidental death, then the insurance claim gets rejected.
 Moreover, death due to adventure sports like rafting, skydiving, trekking etc. is also not covered under the term insurance policy.